The Tomb of the Unknown Soldier

 Every hour during the winter and every half-hour during summer daylight hours the Sentinels conduct the changing of the guard ceremony.

-The relief commander instructs the active Sentinel pass on your orders.
+The relief commander instructs the active Sentinel to pass on your orders.

 The Sentinel replies post and orders remain as directed the relieving Sentinel responds orders acknowledged.